oceanprotocol/docs/contribute/projects-using-ocean.md

 <figure><img src="../.gitbook/assets/gif/anchorman-teamwork.gif" alt=""><figcaption></figcaption></figure>

 From startups to full enterprises, we have so many partners and collaborators using Ocean tech.
 Curious who's working with Ocean tools?
-Check out our up-to-date list of our partners and collaborators on the [Ecosystem page](https://oceanprotocol.com/ecosystem) of our website.
+Check out the up-to-date list of partners and collaborators on the [Ecosystem page](https://oceanprotocol.com/ecosystem) of the website.

 ### Show your support by trading OCEAN tokens